Yiling-J/cacheme/README.md

 @cacheme(node=lambda c: CatNode(cat=c.cat))
 def get_cat(self, cat):
 	return some_function(cat)
 ```
 Node give you a generic way to manage you cache.
 Different from key, node use a predefined
 node class.
 In this way, you can make cache reusable.
+[Detail](#declaring-node-and-invalidmode)

 #### Avoid thundering herd using stale data
 How cacheme avoid thundering herds: if there is stale data, use stale data until new data fill in, if there is no stale data, just wait a short time and retry.